Low G Man: The Low Gravity Man: Reception

 Low G Man: The Low Gravity Man received a mixture of opinions from critics, though a slight majority gave it a positive recommendation.
 Electronic Gaming Monthlys four reviewers criticized the color palette, choppy animations and small character sprites but commended the overall visuals, large bosses and stage variety, regarding it as an above-average action game.
 VideoGames & Computer Entertainments Chris Bieniek and criticized the game for the jerky animations of its main character and poor background scrolling, which he felt it was exacerbated by the low-gravity jump.
 However, Bieniek gave positive remarks to the graphics and fast-paced music but ultimately felt mixed in regards to the playability and its execution.
 In a similar manner, Brazilian magazine VideoGame also gave positive remarks to the audiovisual presentation and difficulty.

 Mean Machiness Richard Leadbetter and Julian Rignall praised the overall presentation, addictive gameplay and longevity.
 Both Leadbetter and Rignall echoed the same opinions as EGM and VG&CE in regards to the graphics, jerky scrolling and color scheme, while sound design was also criticized for being grating and sparse.
 Like other reviewers, Joysticks Jean-François Morisse criticized the jerky horizontal scrolling and visual color scheme but also noted that the enemies are uninteresting aside from the large bosses.
 Morisse also criticized the character animations and controls but gave the sound a positive remark.
 In contrast to other reviewers, Player Ones Christophe Delpierre praised its graphics, sprite animations, sound, difficulty, longevity and overall gameplay.
-Joypads Sébastien Hamon felt mixed in regards to the audiovisual presentation and controls, whie he criticized the action for feeling slow.
+Joypads Sébastien Hamon felt mixed in regards to the audiovisual presentation and controls, whlie he criticized the action for feeling slow.
 Video Games Jan Barysch stated that "Low G Man is a good mix of skill, action, and combat tactics."

 Retrospective reviews for Low G Man have been mostly positive.
 AllGames Brett Alan Weiss noted its plot, weapon system and large bosses but criticized the slow character movement and gameplay for being clunky.
 However, Weiss commended the fast-paced soundtrack.
 HonestGamers Rob Hamilton found it to be an enjoyable game, regarding the low-gravity jumping ability to be a novelty and noted that its ending changes with each playthrough.
 Hardcore Gaming 101s Michael Plasket regarded the gameplay to be mostly fun due to the protagonist's ability to perform extremely high jumps and unorthodox weapons.
 Plasket gave positive remarks to the futuristic industrial-style graphics, use of the Nintendo Entertainment System's color palette and upbeat music but criticized its choppy animations.